Payment Portal

 The Challenge

-Intuit's 2022 business objectives included introducing new payment options and increasing engagement of existing automation features.
-This entailed revisiting how interface components within the checkout portal were organized as well as leveraging analytics to uncover challenges with discoverability.
+Intuit's 2022 business objectives included the integration of new transaction channels.
+This entailed revisiting how interface elements within the checkout portal were organized as well as leveraging analytics to uncover challenges with discoverability.

 Reflection